 Man’s Search for Meaning by Viktor Frankl and Awareness by Anthony de Mello also helped me at various points.
 None of these books are about death specifically, but each highlights specific philosophies (Buddhism, Stoicism, and Logotherapy) that helped me endure the grieving process.
 Your sources of wisdom can be books, other people, movies, or whatever else you find helpful in understanding and moving through your experience.

 10. Get help from a third party

-I didn’t go to therapy in the immediate aftermath of my mom’s death.
+I didn’t seek support from a therapist or other trained professionals during the immediate aftermath of my mom’s death.
 It did not feel like the right path for me in the early months of grieving.
 But at some point, I did see therapists and coaches who helped me think through what had happened and how I processed it.